thisolivier/Brickly-Theme/README.md

 # [Brickly](http://olivier.uk/brickly-theme/)

-Brickly is a WordPress theme and installation for running a Brickly portfolio.
+Brickly is a WordPress theme and WordPress installation for running a Brickly portfolio.
+All required plugins are registered as dependencies of the Wordpress installation.
+The repo includes some test databases to get you started.

 ## Coming in v1